 So, after setting the scene by explaining the benefits of caffeine as a pre workout, it’s now time to reveal our top pre workout without a lot of caffeine.

-We found it incredibly difficult to find a pre workout supplement which contains less than 200mg of caffeine per serving, but the following product is the leading one we found.
+We found it pretty difficult to find a pre workout supplement which contains less than 200mg of caffeine per serving, but the following product is the leading one we found.